Editor’s Note: This post was originally published in July 2012 and has been updated for accuracy and comprehensiveness.

 1. Make a cash contribution to charity.

+You can make a cash contribution to qualified charitable organizations using cash, checks, credit card payments or electronic funds transfers, but there are some limits to what you can count toward your write-off.
 If your business is a C corporation, you can donate up to 10 percent of your annual taxable income to a qualified charity and write off a deduction for the total.
-If you operate a sole proprietorship or a different type of corporation, you can write off your share of the company's contributions up to 50 percent of your annual adjusted gross income.
+If you operate a sole proprietorship or a different type of corporation, you can write off your share of the company's contributions up to 60 percent of your annual adjusted gross income.
 Note: If you make a one-time cash donation of $250 or more, you will have to get a written letter of acknowledgement from the charity in order to support your deduction.

 2. Donate some of your product inventory.

-If you've already donated the maximum cash deduction amount you could donate more by including some of your available inventory.
+If you've already donated the maximum cash deduction amount you could donate more by including non-cash donations, like your available inventory, equipment, real estate, or securities.
 Donations of food or school books receive extra deduction credit, as do contributions for the sick, the young and the scientific community.
 If you donate any other goods your deduction will be limited to the fair market value of the items.

 3. Organize a volunteer effort with your employees.

 Consider enlisting some of your employees to get involved in a local charitable endeavor such as a food drive, a community outreach program or a construction effort for disadvantaged families.
-You and your workers will get a good feeling from helping others and you can deduct the necessary expenses your business incurs during the effort.
+You and your workers will get a good feeling from helping others and you can deduct the necessary expenses your business incurs during the effort, including things like travel expenses, supplies, and other costs directly related to volunteering activities.

 4. Sign up to sponsor a local team or organization.